jdhillen/friction-beer/README.md

-# vue-template
+# friction-beer

-> Starter project for developing in Vue 3 on top of Vite
+> Landing page for Friction Beer Company built in Vue 3 on top of Vite

 ---